ejekanshjain/ejekanshjain/README.md

 ### I'm a 10x Developer, Tech Enthusiast, Traveller, and Gamer!
 - 👉 I’m looking for new Awesome opportunities
-- 🥅 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Change the World 🌎
-- ⚡ Fun fact: I love to travel and play video games
+- ⚡ Fun fact: There's no fun fact, that's the fun of it!

 <br />